Indra Jatra also known as Yenya, is one of the biggest colorful religious street festivals of Kathmandu lasts for eight days usually in September.

 People who have lost their family members trace Dagini’s path making offerings at en route shrines in the name of the deceased.
 They are joined by a group of men carrying Bau Mata, a long plank suspended on ropes from their shoulders, along which is set a series of flaming oil wicks.
 These rows of lamps help Dagini and her procession to file through the dark city lanes.
 These pilgrims later visit the lake called Indra Daha and take holy baths to honour the souls.

-The story has it that long ago a man called Majipa Lakhe had an illicit relation with girl from the Chikanmugal area.
-Upon discovery he was sentenced to a severe punishment, later he was spared from it when agreed to perform the Lakhe Naach each night of the Indra Jatra.
-Majipā, the demon Lakhe wears a ferocious red mask and the wearer is possessed by spirit he represents therefore he seem to be in a religious trance.
+The story has it that long ago a man called Majipa Lakhe had an illicit relationship with a girl from the Chikanmugal area.
+Upon discovery he was sentenced to severe punishment, later he was spared from it when agreed to perform the Lakhe Naach each night of the Indra Jatra.
+Majipā, the demon Lakhe wears a ferocious red mask and the wearer is possessed by the spirit he represents, therefore, he seems to be in a religious trance.
 He is treated with great respect and reverence.

 Each night of Indra Jatra, people gather around Kathmandu Durbar Square to witness the Dasavatar enactments.
 Das: ten and Avatar: Incarnations, i.e story of 10 incarnations of Lord Vishnu who according to famous mythologies born as mortals on earth to save the world from devils.
 Masked dancers dressed in rich costumes and gaudy masks unfold these dramas on the streets.

 Kathmandu Valley was composed of three Kingdoms; Kathmandu, Patan, and Bhaktapur.
 Indra Jatra is celebrated in Kathmandu only.